Washington DC plane crash: Everything we know about the deadly collision so far

 Who was on the Black Hawk military helicopter?

-Three U.S. Army soldiers were onboard the Black Hawk helicopter involved in the collision, a U.S. official has confirmed.
-Their names have not been released.
+Three U.S. Army soldiers were onboard the Black Hawk helicopter involved in the collision, a U.S. official confirmed.
+All three have now been identified.

 Another official said the Army UH-60 helicopter involved in the crash was based out of Fort Belvoir, Virginia.
 It was later confirmed that the aircraft and its crew were on a training flight.